Why Supersets Save Time Without Sacrificing Strength

 Three Superset Strategies That Actually Work

 Antagonist Pairs: Chest/back, biceps/triceps, quads/hamstrings.
-Full recovery for each muscle group while minimizing rest periods.
+Each muscle group gets full recovery while you minimize the rest periods between them.

-Upper/Lower Splits: Pair upper body movements with lower body exercises.
-Deadlifts followed by overhead press keeps both movement patterns strong.
+Upper/Lower Splits: Pair an upper-body movement with a lower-body one.
+Deadlifts followed by overhead press keeps both movement patterns strong because the working muscles barely overlap.

 Primary/Accessory Combinations: Follow your main lift with a supporting exercise.
-Squat paired with single-leg work addresses imbalances without interfering with strength development.
+A squat paired with single-leg work addresses imbalances without interfering with strength development on the heavy movement.

 Programming Supersets for Strength Retention